 Each grade level has a retreat once a year.
 The retreat is designed and facilitated by the Campus Ministry Class.
 The current themes for the class retreats are as follows:

-Seniors: Reflect and Move Forward
+Seniors: Going Forward